 Calculator use is not permitted on any Levels 1-8 Mathematics subtest.
 This includes Part 2 of the Levels 5-8 Mathematics subtest on which calculator use was previously permitted.
-Calculater use was never permitted for Levels 1-3 and this policy remains unchanged.
-All Levels 1-8 Mathematics items were designed to be answered without the use of a caluculator.
+Calculator use was never permitted for Levels 1-3 and this policy remains unchanged.
+All Levels 1-8 Mathematics items were designed to be answered without the use of a calculator.

 Levels 9 and 10

 Calculator use is not permitted on Part 1 of the Levels 9 and 10 Mathematics subtest.
 All Levels 9 and 10 Mathematics items in Part 1 were designed to be answered without the use of a caluculator.
 Calculator use is optional on Part 2 of the Levels 9 and 10 Mathematics subtest.

 Paper and pencil CTP users will notice that most paper testing materials have received updated covers.
 In addition, some out-dated fields were removed from the student demographic bubble-sheet and a new field was added to capture ERB Member Numbers.
 The Directions for Administration were updated to reflect these changes and guide students as they fill out this page during testing.

 CTP 5 will not offer the optional constructed-response questions for paper test users.

 |CTP 5 Pre-Ordering Opens||May 1, 2018||CTP 5 pre-ordering opens.
 CTP 5 paper test materials will ship beginning in August 2018.
 Order CTP 5 through the CTP Portal.|